-During the fiscal year, the original budgeted expenditure total of \$6,860,003 was amended to a final budget of \$7,147,550, an overall increase of \$287,547.
-The increase can be briefly summarized as follows:
+During the fiscal year, the original budgeted expenditure total of \$6,940,654 was amended to a final budget of \$7,888,257, an overall increase of \$947,603.
+The increase in the budget was due to additional costs anticipated as a result of COVID-19 and costs related to providing fire suppression services to other entities.